ga-wdi-boston/git-workflow-teams/README.md

-However, as long as you're only rebasing your own code on top of things, `git rebase` is perfectly safe, and if `master` happens to change a lot, it's a great way of making sure that `feature` stays up to date.
+However, as long as you're only rebasing your own code on top of things, `git rebase` is perfectly safe, and if `master` happens to change a lot, it's a great way of making sure that `feature` stays up to date. _Remember: when you "rebase your code on top of things" the branch following `git rebase` is what you're rebasing your branch "on top of" — it will be the new "base" for your current branch if executed._

 ### The GA Team Project Workflow